Products

 What the market actually paid

-918K+ confirmed transactions across the Canadian property market.
+899K+ confirmed sold events across the Canadian property market.
 Matched to full listing history: not fragmented records.

 Others estimate value.
 We show reality.